 Using GPS/GNSS

-If your phone or table has GPS capabilities or if you have a external GPS device with Bluetooth capability then the map can track your location.
-Use the GPS Point button on the right edge of the screen to control this.
+If your phone or tablet has GPS capabilities, or if you have a external GPS device with Bluetooth capability, then the map can track your location.
+Use the GPS button on the right edge of the screen to control this.
 When you click this button the system will zoom to and highlight your location on the map.

 GPS Accuracy